Our Thesis

 I - Venture Returns Come From Breakthrough Innovation

-Technological progress is the primary driver of long-term value creation.
-The companies that generate asymmetric returns are not the ones making incremental improvement, they are the ones building foundational infrastructure, enabling entirely new categories, and solving problems that were previously intractable.
+The companies that generate outsized returns are rarely those making incremental improvements.
+They are businesses building foundational technologies, creating new markets, and solving problems that were previously impossible to address.

 Investment Strategy